Academic partner sought for directed energy symposium

 The EDTAS series helps future-proof Australian Defence as part of the Next Generation Technologies Fund.
 It considers an expansive science and technology topic that will likely have a major impact – transformational or disruptive – in the defence or national security domains in a 10+ year timeframe.

-Proposals must be submitted by COB 12 August 2019.
-For more information about this opportunity and to apply, see EDTAS Directed Energy for Defence and National Security.
+The call for proposals has now closed.
+For more information about the directed energy symposium, see EDTAS Directed Energy for Defence and National Security.